Canonical URLs help solve duplicate content issues.

 In case you are wondering, why would anybody link to your domain via “rel=canonical” tag, the answer is pretty simple.
 If some site syndicates content from your website (in a proper way) they must declare that the content they publish is a copy by declaring your original page as a canonical version.

-Now, in Site Explorer, canonical links are marked with a respective tag but are not counted as regular backlinks, as it only shows that some other domain points to your page as to a canonical version of the content:
+Now, in Site Explorer, canonical links are marked with a respective tag and shows that some other domain points to your page as to a canonical version of the content:

 You will be happy to find out that you will benefit from all the backlinks the duplicate page gains.